 How to Apply

-Applicants apply online using the Common Application, available on the link to the right.
+Applicants apply online using the Common Application or Universal College Application, available on the links to the right.
 To be considered for admission to AU, your application and all supporting documents listed below must be received by February 1.

 All MOU Transfer Applicants:

-- Completed Common Application form, including essay and CV/Resume
+- Completed Common Application or Universal College Application form, including essay and CV/Resume

 - Academic records with official transcripts